 Movella Announces Trading of Common Stock on Nasdaq Global Market

-/EIN News/ -- HENDERSON, Nev., Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Movella Holdings Inc. (NASDAQ:MVLA) (“Movella”), a global leader in the digitization of movement, will begin trading its common stock and warrants on the Nasdaq Global Market under the ticker symbols “MVLA” and “MVLAW”, respectively, today, following its successful merger with Pathfinder Acquisition Corp. ("Pathfinder”), a special purpose acquisition corporation, on Feb.
+HENDERSON, Nev., Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Movella Holdings Inc. MVLA ("Movella"), a global leader in the digitization of movement, will begin trading its common stock and warrants on the Nasdaq Global Market under the ticker symbols "MVLA" and "MVLAW", respectively, today, following its successful merger with Pathfinder Acquisition Corp. ("Pathfinder"), a special purpose acquisition corporation, on Feb.
 10, 2023.

 Movella's advanced inertial sensor technology, together with its software and analytics, represent a highly differentiated full-stack solution for the digitization of movement for customers in entertainment, health & sports, and automation & mobility.
 Longstanding customers include Electronic Arts, EPIC Games, Daimler, and Siemens.
 The company's solutions are also a critical enabler of real-time digitized movement in the emerging high-growth areas of the Metaverse, next-generation gaming, live streaming, and other applications.